 - Problem and proposed solution are both clearly defined.
 Explanation addresses whether the solution is original or is a novel application of an existing product, service, or algorithm.

 - Scope of the opportunity is addressed, with a focus on need, affordability of solution, and global impact.

-- Quality of 5-minute presentation and 2-minute demo (simulation, prototype/proof of concept, poster, video).
+- Quality of presentation (simulation, prototype/proof of concept, video).